Body Changes During Pregnancy

 - Avoid sitting or standing for long periods

-Note: Call your doctor if you notice sudden swelling in your hands and face.
+Note: Call your doctor if you notice sudden swelling on your hands and face.
 It could signal a dangerous pregnancy condition called preeclampsia.

 It is not uncommon to feel itchy as the skin on your breasts and belly expands.
 Some women also find that their palms and the soles of their feet get red.
-You may also find that certain conditions that normally make you itchy (such as dry skin, eczema or food allergies) make you even itchier when you're pregnant.
+You may also find that certain conditions which normally make you itchy (such as dry skin, eczema or food allergies) worsen during pregnancy.

 To reduce discomfort, avoid taking hot showers or baths, use mild soap and moisturize liberally with lotion.

 Severe itchiness in the second or, more commonly, third trimester can be a sign of intrahepatic cholestasis of pregnancy, a liver problem that affects up to 2 percent of pregnant women and may spell trouble for your baby.
+Such changes during pregnancy are not entirely normal, but you need not panic.
 Call your doctor immediately if you think you have cholestasis.
 If you do, your doctor will recommend the appropriate tests for you and your baby.

-When to See a Doctor: Contact your obstetrician/gynecologist (OB/GY) promptly if you begin to feel persistent of extreme itchiness.
+When to See a Doctor: Contact your obstetrician/gynecologist (OB/GY) promptly if you begin to feel persistent or extreme itchiness.

 Not all women get stretch marks.
-Because they appear in areas where the skin has stretched rapidly due to weight gain, you may reduce your chances by gradually adding pounds, and not exceeding the recommended weight for your body type.
+They appear in areas where the skin has stretched more quickly than normal due to rapid weight gain.
+You can reduce the probability of these by gradually adding pounds, and not exceeding the recommended weight for your body type.

 Sometime around the fourth month, your nails may start to grow faster than usual.
 They may also become softer or more brittle and develop tiny grooves.
 They should return to normal within a few months postpartum.